News and Insights

-Access restrictions will continue in healthcare delivery.
+Access restrictions will continue in healthcare delivery and with payers.
 Anticipated challenges include continued efforts to centralize buying decisions in cross functional committees, and additional restrictions regarding customer engagement.
-U.S. integrated delivery networks (IDNs) will expand their influence over outpatient prescribing, as they move to value-based payments and go at-risk for patient outcomes.
+U.S. integrated delivery networks (IDNs) will expand their influence over outpatient prescribing, as they move closer to value-based payments.
 Systems will try to influence product decision-making as they try to gain control over variation in cost and quality.

 Given this outlook, what’s next?
 We recommend these key action steps: